Human Nutrition

 Human Nutrition B.S. graduates are nutrition professionals skilled in applying the science of nutrition to assisting healthy individuals, groups and communities in making appropriate food and lifestyle choices.

-Graduates are able to:
+Students are able to:

 Supervised Practice

-For academic year 2021-22, participation in 50 hours of service learning is required for all students majoring in Human Nutrition.
 The supervised practice experience requires a minimum of 180 hours as part of the degree in Human Nutrition.
 Supervised Practice in Human Nutrition (4-6 credits) is typically completed during the senior year.

 N&D 497.
 Supervised Practice in Human Nutrition.
 1-6 Credits.

-N&D497 Application Requirements
+N&D 497 Application Requirements

 - Completion or co-requisite of N&D 345